hathora/hathora-cloud-sdks/java/docs/DiscoveryV1Api.md

 Returns an array of all regions with a host and port that a client can directly ping.
+Open a websocket connection to &#x60;wss://&lt;host&gt;:&lt;port&gt;/ws&#x60; and send a packet.
+To calculate ping, measure the time it takes to get an echo packet back.

 ### Example
 ```java